PuntitOwO/poodle/docs/other/class_file.md

 # Class Files

 This document describes the class files used by the POODLE Player.
 A class file is a file with `.poodle` extension that contains all the files for a class to be read by the POODLE Player.
-It is internally a `.pck` file that contains the class files and the resources.
+It is internally a `zip` file that contains the class files and the resources.

 ## File structure